Jessime/youtube_history/README.md

 ## TODO

-[x] Docstrings
-[ ] Fix bugs for "No funnies" and youtube-dl error.
+* Fix edge-case for all videos having dislikes
-[ ] Add more complicated analyses, like Reddit's best method.
+* Add more complicated analyses, like Reddit's best method.